hannesmann/vanillafixes/README.md

 * **DLL injectors and launchers:** These will only work if they load VfPatcher.dll before the game starts.
 Injecting at the login screen won't work.

+## Installation

+1. Extract the zip file and copy all files to the same folder as WoW.exe.

+2. Update your WoW shortcut to point to `VanillaFixes.exe` instead of WoW.exe.

+### Using a custom executable

+If you run WoW from a non-standard executable (for example, WoW_Tweaked.exe or WoWFoV.exe), add the executable name to the end of the command line, like this:
+`"path\to\VanillaFixes.exe" CustomExecutableName.exe`

 ## Compiling

 Building VanillaFixes requires a recent version of the Windows SDK (10.0.22000.0+) and [CMake](https://cmake.org).
 If you're on Linux, use [msvc-wine](https://github.com/mstorsjo/msvc-wine).
 Ninja (https://ninja-build.org) or Visual Studio can be used to build the project.